Illinois’ COVID-19 vaccine providers will receive fewer first doses but higher numbers of second doses as more follow-up shots come due

-Illinois health departments will begin to received a larger amount of COVID-19 vaccine second doses starting Monday in order to serve the growing number of people who need their second shot.
+Illinois health departments will begin to receive a larger amount of COVID-19 vaccine second doses starting Monday in order to serve the growing number of people who need their second shot.

 But in return, the state will receive fewer first doses due to the limitation of federal shipments, according to the Illinois Department of Public Health.